Truncated affine Springer fibers and Arthur's weighted orbital integrals: Introduction

 The advantage of this variant is clear: it is a plain count rather than a weighted count.
 Moreover, we can use the Harder-Narasimhan reduction to get $|\xx_{\gamma}^{\xi}(\fq)|$ recursively from $|\xx_{\gamma}(\fq)|$, if only the latter is finite.
 Unfortunately, this is not the case, as can be seen from the fact that the free abelian group $\Lambda$ acts freely on $\xx_{\gamma}$.

 Let $\Pi$ be a positive $(G,M_{0})$-orthogonal family, we can introduce a truncation $\xx_{\gamma}(\Pi)$ to overcome the finiteness issue.
-When $\Pi$ is sufficiently regular, we can reduce the calculation of the rational points on $\xx_{\gamma}(\Pi)$ to that of the \emph{fundamental domain} $F_{\gamma}$, by the \emph{Arthur-Kottwitz reduction}.
-Recall that the fundamental domain $F_{\gamma}$ is introduced in \cite{chen2} to play the role of an irreducible component of $\xx_{\gamma}$ (All the irreducible components of $\xx_{\gamma}$ are isomorphic because $\Lambda$ acts simply and transitively on them).
-The Arthur-Kottwitz reduction is a construction that decompose $\xx_{\gamma}(\Pi)$ into locally closed sub varieties, which are iterated affine fibrations over the fundamental domains $F_{\gamma}^{M}$ for the Levi subgroups $M$ containing $M_{0}$.
-The counting result is summarized in theorem \ref{AK count}.
+When $\Pi$ is sufficiently regular, we can reduce the calculation of the rational points on $\xx_{\gamma}(\Pi)$ to that of the fundamental domains $F_{\gamma}^{L}$, by the \emph{Arthur-Kottwitz reduction}.
+Recall that the fundamental domain $F_{\gamma}$ is introduced in \cite{chen2} to play the role of an irreducible component of $\xx_{\gamma}$ (All the irreducible components of $\xx_{\gamma}$ are isomorphic because $T(F)$ acts transitively on a dense open sub-scheme of it).
+The Arthur-Kottwitz reduction is a construction that decomposes $\xx_{\gamma}(\Pi)$ into locally closed sub-schemes, which are iterated affine fibrations over the fundamental domains $F_{\gamma}^{L}$, $L\in \cl(M_{0})$.
+The counting result is summarized in corollary \ref{AK count}.
 In particular, it shows that $\xx_{\gamma}(\Pi)$ depends quasi-polynomially on the truncation parameter.

 On the other hand, the Harder-Narasimhan reduction doesn't behave well on $\xx_{\gamma}(\Pi)$.
-In fact, near the boundary, the Harder-Narasimhan strata are generally not affine fibrations over truncations of $\xx_{\gamma}^{M,\xi^{M}}$ for the Levi subgroups $M$.
+In fact, near the boundary, the Harder-Narasimhan strata are generally not affine fibrations over truncations of $\xx_{\gamma}^{L,\,\xi^{L}}$.
 To overcome this difficulty, we cut $\xx_{\gamma}(\Pi)$ into two parts: \emph{the tail} and \emph{the main body}.
 Roughly speaking, the tail is the union of the ``boundary irreducible components'' of $\xx_{\gamma}(\Pi)$, and the main body is its complement.
 The Harder-Narasimhan reduction works well on the main body, and we can use it to count the number of rational points.
-The result is summarized in theorem \ref{HN main body}, it can be expressed in terms of $|\xx_{\gamma}^{M,\xi^{M}}(\fq)|$, $M$ being the Levi subgroups of $G$ containing $M_{0}$.
-The counting points on the tail is more complicated, it spreads over \S \ref{tail 1}, \S \ref{tail 2}, \S \ref{section AK induction}.
-In principle, we can use the Arthur-Kottwitz reduction iteratively to express it in terms of $|F_{\gamma}^{M}(\fq)|$'s.
-But we are not able to obtain an explicit expression, what we get is only a recursion.
+The result is summarized in theorem \ref{HN main body}, it can be expressed in terms of $|\xx_{\gamma}^{L,\,\xi^{L}}(\fq)|$, $L\in \cl(M_{0})$.
+The counting points on the tail proceeds by the Arthur-Kottwitz reduction, and can be expressed in terms of $|F_{\gamma}^{L}(\fq)|$'s.
+But we are not able to obtain an explicit expression, we get a recursion.